 - 1. Fatigue is inevitable in 24/7 work.
-It cannot be eliminated, it must be managed. - 2.
+It cannot be eliminated, it must be minimised. - 2.
 Fatigue risk management must be a shared responsibility because fatigue is affected by activities outside of work as well as by work demands. - 3.
-Fatigue risk management requires an effective safety reporting culture that clearly differentiates between: a) human error, which is a normal subset of human behaviour exacerbated by fatigue, and a safety matter; and b) intentional violation, which is a disciplinary matter. - 4.
-The HASW Act (2015) requires all staff to report hazards, and worker engagement in fatigue and shift work management. - 5.
+The Health and Safety at Work Act (Part 3 s 61) requires that DHBs engage with workers in relation to work health and safety matters in the following circumstances: - a. when identifying hazards and assessing risks to work health and safety arising from the work carried out or to be carried out as part of the conduct of the business or undertaking. - b. when making decisions about ways to eliminate or minimise those risks. - 4.
+Fatigue risk management best practice requires an effective safety reporting culture that clearly differentiates between: a) human error, which is a normal subset of human behaviour exacerbated by fatigue, and a safety matter; and b) intentional violation, which is a disciplinary matter. - 5.
 The complexity of an FSMS should be commensurate with the level of fatigue-related risk that needs to be managed.